lakshay-007/Gender-Recog-and-Age-Estimator/README.md

 # Gender-Recog-and-Age-Estimator
-Using Haarcascade for Gender Recog and Age Estimator.
+Using Haarcascade for Gender Recognition and Age Estimator.